This information is intended for use by health professionals

 Selective serotonin reuptake inhibitors (SSRIs) may cause symptoms of sexual dysfunction (see section 4.8).
 There have been reports of long-lasting sexual dysfunction where the symptoms have continued despite discontinuation of SSRIs.

 As with other SSRIs, co-administration with serotonergic drugs may lead to an incidence of 5-HT associated effects (serotonin syndrome: see Section 4.4 Special warnings and precautions for use).
-Caution should be advised and a closer clinical monitoring is required when serotonergic drugs (such as L-tryptophan, triptans, tramadol, linezolid, methylthioninium chloride (methylene blue)), SSRIs, lithium, pethidine and St. John's Wort – Hypericum perforatum – preparations) are combined with paroxetine.
+Caution should be advised and a closer clinical monitoring is required when serotonergic drugs (such as L-tryptophan, triptans, tramadol, buprenorphine, linezolid, methylthioninium chloride (methylene blue)), SSRIs, lithium, pethidine and St. John's Wort – Hypericum perforatum – preparations) are combined with paroxetine.
 Caution is also advised with fentanyl used in general anaesthesia or in the treatment of chronic pain.
 Concomitant use of paroxetine and MAOIs is contraindicated because of the risk of serotonin syndrome (see Section 4.3 Contraindications).